adamghill/dj-angles/docs/source/index.md

 </div>
 ```

-## 🤔 How does this work?

-The template HTML is passed through `dj_angles.template_loader.Loader` first, tags are matched (via good ole' regex), some transformations happen based on the mappers defined, and then the normal template loaders process the resulting output.

 ## ✨ Inspiration

-I have been interested in Django components and encapsulating functionality for a long time (see [django-unicorn](https://www.django-unicorn.com), [dlitejs](https://dlitejs.com), etc), but had never thought of using HTML directly until I looked at [Cotton](https://django-cotton.com) by [wrabit](https://github.com/wrabit). `dj-angles` takes that basic idea further than just components to encompass more of the Django template tags.
+I have been interested in Django components for a long time (see [django-unicorn](https://www.django-unicorn.com), [dlitejs](https://dlitejs.com), etc), but had never thought of using HTML tags in Django templates until I looked at [Cotton](https://django-cotton.com) by [wrabit](https://github.com/wrabit). `dj-angles` takes that basic idea further than just components to encompass even more of the Django template tags.

 ```{toctree}
 :maxdepth: 2